KelvinHere/Yoga_Milestone_4/testing.md

 - **Valid requests**
     - GET request with a valid lesson_id displays a pre-filled lesson form ready for editing
     - POST request updates a lesson with the new form data
+    - Current lesson image is disaplayed
+    - If lesson image is updated the current one is removed from the page and replaced with `<p>Update image to <strong>"NEW FILE NAME"</strong></p>`

 - **Error and Invalid request handling**
     - Accessing while logged out redirects to the sign in page
     - Accessing this view when not an instructor redirects to the home page, with the error "Only instructors can do this."
     - POSTing data to an invalid lesson_id redirects to the instructor admin with the error message "Invalid lesson ID, no lessons were updated."
     - GET request with another instructor's lesson_id, redirects to instructor admin page, with the error message "You can only edit your own lessons, please check your username."
+    - Invalid form input is detected

 7. **review_lesson view**
 - **Valid requests**